xmtp/xmtp-node-js-tools/README.md

 No more poring over server logs.
 Because every incoming and outgoing message is stored in a database, you can build admin pages using tools like Retool to view the history of your bot's replies.

+### 🧑🏻‍💻 CLI Starter

+Starter project for building an XMTP CLI.
+It provides a basic setup and examples to get started with building a command-line interface for XMTP.

+### Bot Starter

+This repo makes it easier to create a bot on the XMTP network.
+It provides a basic setup and examples to get started with bot creation

 ## Packages

 This repo contains the following packages